LutfiBK25/Ci-CD-Project/README.md

 - install k8s plugin
 - in manage jenkins go to Manage Nodes and Clouds and through cloud add and kubernetes and add credential through file and copy config file in .kube in master node and upload it
 - creating jenkins stage use kubeconfig syntax to handle the connection
-- create a file /etc/docker/daemon.json in that file add details of nexus
+- create a file /etc/docker/daemon.json in that file add details of nexus (create on both master and node)
 ```
 { "insecure-registries":["nexus_machine_ip:8083"] }
 ```